Early Modern Europe

-> The UCSB program in early modern European history combines an emphasis on detailed analysis and archival research into particular questions of interest to students with a broad training in early modern Europe and the pre-modern world.
-Major themes emphasized in the program include the interrelationship of religion, politics and culture, the interplay between center and periphery of early modern Europe, and the intellectual, cultural and political process of identity-formation in early modern societies.
+The UCSB program in early modern European history combines an emphasis on detailed analysis and archival research into particular questions of interest to students with a broad training in early modern Europe and the pre-modern world.
+Major themes emphasized in the program include the interrelationship of religion, politics, science, and culture, the interplay between center and periphery of early modern Europe, and the intellectual, cultural and political process of identity-formation in early modern societies.

-> Graduate students who specialize in early modern European history are encouraged to do comparative coursework in related fields, including medieval or modern Europe, the early modern Islamic world, colonial Latin America, colonial US, Tokugawa Japan, or Renaissance/early modern history of art.
+Graduate students who specialize in early modern European history are encouraged to do comparative coursework in related fields, including medieval or modern Europe, the early modern Islamic world, colonial Latin America, colonial US, Tokugawa Japan, or Renaissance/early modern history of art.

 We are very pleased to welcome our new colleague, Brad Bouley to the department.
 Prof. Bouley will begin teaching in 2018-2019.

 There are no requirements in this field beyond the departmental requirements for the graduate program in history.
 Students design individual programs of study that combine regularly offered seminars with independent readings course with faculty members.